mila-iqia/blocks/docs/rnn.rst

 to iterate over, which are recurrent states and which are returned when the method is called.

-Notice how no call to ``theano.scan`` is being made.
+Notice how no call to :func:`theano.scan` is being made.
 This is because the implementation of ``apply`` is responsible for computing one time step of the recurrent application of the brick.
 It takes states at time :math:`t - 1` and inputs at time :math:`t` and produces the output for time :math:`t`.
 The rest is